koverchik/Find-your-bird/README.md

 ## How to install

-You can clone project in your computer
+You can clone project on your computer

     git clone https://github.com/koverchik/react-native-test.git